ShauryaChawan/Fiverr-Clone/sampleData.md

       - shortTitle - Pyhton Stack Web Development

-      - shortDescription - Can Build a Full functional website for a complex business logic
+      - shortDescription - Can Build a fully functional website for a complex business logic

       - deliveryTime - 30 days